 Notice the two springs in the first picture.
 On the left side is some light-weight spring wire somebody added to try to get the latch part to work.
 It barely did anything.
 On the right is an original flat spring for the lock bolt part.
 It broke from negligible force when I removed it.

-I found some stainless steel spring wire online that works well in these locksets.
-In most cases the round springs will fit where the flat ones were and work fine.
-The spring wire bends easily and can be cut with an angle grinder or compound diagonal cutters which you can find on Amazon for around $15.
+I found flat spring steel in bulk and am selling short lengths of it on eBay in various widths and thicknesses.
+The flat spring steel bends easily and can be cut with an angle grinder or compound diagonal cutters which you can find on Amazon for around $15.

-I’m selling short pieces of the spring wire on eBay cheaply; it’s enough to do several locks.
+I’m selling short pieces of the spring steel on eBay cheaply; it’s enough to do several locks.
 A link to my eBay listing can be found at the end of this article.

 Dealing with worn cams turned out to be a thornier problem.
 My cam was worn out on the bearing surfaces in the lockset covers, which made the doorknob rattle annoyingly.
 The solution I came up with was to fit brass bushings over the worn ends of the cam, epoxy them in place, and grind them down so they just fit in the holes in the lockset covers.
 It’s a little crude but it works, doesn’t show, and will probably last a few more decades.